nahhididwin/LIGA/README.md

 # LIGA
 LINEAR GEOMETRIC ALGEBRA.
-Linearizes complex nonlinear geometric shapes/lines.
-Simplifies the "understanding" of multidimensional spaces and computation.
+It is a mathematical-architectural framework designed to represent, transform, and process finite discrete geometric objects using a unique structured integer.

 # Access :